Untitled Sculpture (March 2017)

 My theme for this piece is emotion, particularly the emotion of hope.
-The girl in the painting stands in this harsh red atmosphere of hatred, but is still able to take a second, close her eyes and feel the hope around her.
+The girl in the painting stands in a harsh red atmosphere of hatred, but is still able to take a second, close her eyes and feel the hope around her as it is represented in the butterflies flying around her.

 Seas of Stress (Dec.
 2016)